 What is Unlock?

-Unlock! is a series of cooperative escape room games in which you try to solve puzzles and escape before time runs out.
+Unlock! is a series of cooperative escape room games in which you try to solve puzzles and escape as quickly as you can.
 These games were made by Cyril Demaegd and multiple other designers, and they’re published by Space Cowboys.

 I’m not going to talk about any of the individual Unlock! games here to avoid spoilers, but I will be going over how the system works.
 All of the games’ BGG and Amazon pages will tell you exactly what you should expect theme-wise.